MSN to DNP in Organizational Leadership

 - If your MSN program did not include these clinical/practicum hours, you will be required to complete them as part of your doctorate program of study.

-- Online with week-long intensives on the main campus in Bismarck, ND
+- Online with one visit to our main campus in Bismarck, ND at the end of your program

 - Tuition: $620 per credit